cpaxton/costar_stack/README.md

 ```

 ## SPServer
-Runs exactly the same as SPSegmenter, but the sp_segmentation will only run when the service call has made.
+Runs exactly the same as SPSegmenter if useTF param is set false, otherwise the sp_segmentation will only run when the service call has made and publish TF frame instead of pose array.

 Execute with: